 Is GLP-1 and GLP-3 Treatment Available Via Telehealth?

-One of the biggest advantages of our program is that it’s delivered entirely through telehealth.
-You receive medical-grade weight loss treatment from the comfort of your home, without the need to visit a physical office.
-Let’s explore how telehealth delivery works, where we provide care, and what to expect from a distance-based treatment relationship.
+One of the biggest advantages of GLP-1/GLP-3 therapy is that it’s often delivered through telehealth.
+A person can receive weight loss treatment from the comfort of home, without visiting a physical office.
+Here’s how telehealth delivery generally works, where independent providers offer care, and what to expect from a distance-based treatment relationship.
+GLP3 Weight Loss is an educational and referral resource and does not provide telehealth care itself — we can help you connect with independent licensed providers who do.

 How Telehealth Works for Weight Loss Treatment

 Telehealth simply means you interact with your healthcare provider through video or phone rather than in person.
 For weight loss treatment with GLP-1 and GLP-3 medications, this is entirely appropriate and often preferable.
-During your consultations, your provider can discuss your health, answer questions, and manage your medication just as effectively over video as they would in an office.
+During your consultations, an independent licensed provider can discuss your health, answer questions, and manage your medication just as effectively over video as they would in an office.

 All of your appointments happen on a secure platform that protects your privacy.
 You’ll need a computer, tablet, or smartphone with internet access and a quiet space where you can speak privately.
-The appointment is straightforward—you’ll see your provider’s face, they’ll see yours, and you’ll have a real conversation about your treatment and progress.
+The appointment is straightforward—you’ll see an independent licensed provider’s face, they’ll see yours, and you’ll have a real conversation about your treatment and progress.

-Our telehealth program serves patients across the United States, though specific availability may vary by state due to licensing requirements.
-When you sign up, you’ll provide your location, and we’ll confirm whether we can serve you.
-Our providers are licensed to practice in multiple states, allowing us to offer care to a broad patient population.
+Independent telehealth providers serve patients across much of the United States, though specific availability varies by state due to licensing requirements.
+When you connect with a provider, you provide your location, and the provider confirms whether they can serve your state.
+Many independent licensed providers are licensed in multiple states, reaching a broad patient population.

 This geographic flexibility is one of telehealth’s biggest advantages.
 You don’t need to live near a weight loss clinic or endocrinology practice.
 Whether you live in a major city or a rural area, you have access to the same quality medical care.